gabriellabinde/gabriellabinde/README.md

 My work sits at the intersection of psychology, cognition, technology, and human-centered design.
 I am particularly interested in understanding how digital tools can support learning, executive functioning, communication, and well-being.

+This repository is a work in progress.
+Previous projects are still being organised, documented and prepared for sharing while I gradually build this portfolio.

 ## Current Interests

 - Cognitive Science